JoshData/jot/README.md

 Operations
 ----------

-Unlike most collaborative editing models where operations like insert and delete apply simply to strings, the document model in JOT is JSON.
-This makes JOT useful when tracking changes to data, rather than to text.
+Unlike most collaborative editing models where operations like insert and delete apply simply to strings, the document model in JOT is JSON --- i.e. the value space of null, booleans, numbers, strings, arrays, and objects (key-value pairs with string keys).
+This makes JOT useful when tracking changes to data, rather than simply to plain text.

-The operations in JOT are:
+The operations in JOT are...

+### General operations

+* `SET(new_value)`: Replaces any value with any other JSON-able value. `new_value` is the new value after the operation applies.

+### Operations on booleans and numbers

+* `MATH(op, value)`: Applies an arithmetic or boolean operation to a value. `op` is one of "add", "mult" (multiply), "rot" (increment w/ modulus), "and" (boolean or bitwise and), "or" (boolean or bitwise or), "xor" (boolean or bitwise exclusive-or), "not" (boolean or bitwise negation).
+For `rot`, `value` is given as an array of `[increment, modulus]`.
+For `not`, `value` is ignored and should be `null`. `add` and `mult` apply to any number, `rot` applies to integers only, and the boolean/bitwise operations only apply to integers and booleans.

+### Operations on strings and arrays

+The same operation is used for both strings and arrays:

 * `SPLICE(index, length, new_value)`: Replaces text in a string or array elements in an array at the given index and length in the original.
-To delete, new_value should be an empty string or zero-length array.
-To insert, length should be zero.
+To delete, `new_value` should be an empty string or zero-length array.
+To insert, `length` should be zero.
+* `APPLY(index, operation)`: Apply any operation to a particular array element at `index`. `operation` is any operation.
+The operation can also take a mapping from indexes to operations, as `APPLY({index: operation, ...})`.
+(Overloaded with APPLY for objects.)
+* `MAP(operation)`: Apply any operation to all elements of an array (or all characters in a string). `operation` is any operation created by these constructors.
+* `MOVE(index, count, new_index)`: Move consecutive elements of an array from one index to another.

+SPLICE is the only operation you need for basic plain text concurrent editing.
+JOT includes the entire text editing model in the SPLICE operations plus it adds new operations for non-string data structures!

+(Note that interally `SPLICE` and `APPLY` are subcases of an internal PATCH operation that maintains an ordered list of edits to a string or array.)

+### Operations on objects

-* `PUT(key, value)`: Add a new property to an object. `key` is any valid JSON key (a string) and `value` is any valid JSON object.
+* `PUT(key, value)`: Adds a new property to an object. `key` is any valid JSON key (a string) and `value` is any valid JSON object.
-* `REM(key, old_value)`: Remove a property from an object. `key` is a string and `old_value` is the value of the property before the property is removed.
+* `REM(key)`: Remove a property from an object.
 * `REN(key, new_name)`: Rename a property of an object. `key` and `new_name` are strings.
 It can also take a mapping from new keys to old keys they are renamed from, as `REN({new_name: key, ...})`, which also allows for the duplication of property values.
-* `MOVE(index, count, new_index)`: Move consecutive elements of an array from one index to another.
-* `APPLY(index | key, operation)`: Apply any operation to a particular array element (`index`, for arrays) or property (`key`, for objects). `operation` is any operation created by these constructors.
-The operation can also take a mapping from indexes or keys to operations, as `APPLY({index | key: operation, ...})`.
+* `APPLY(key, operation)`: Apply any operation to a particular property named `key`. `operation` is any operation.
+The operation can also take a mapping from keys to operations, as `APPLY({key: operation, ...})`.
+(Overloaded with APPLY for strings and arrays.)
-* `SET(new_value)`: Set a value (an array element, an object property, or an atomic value). `new_value` is the new value after the operation.
-* `MATH(op, value)`: Increment (`op`="add"), multiply (`op`="mult"), increment w/ modulus (`op`="rot"), bitwise-and (`op`="and"), bitwise or (`op`="or"), bitwise exclusive-or (`op`="xor"), or bitwise negation (`op`="not") a number.
-For `rot`, the value is given as an array of [increment, modulus].
-For `not`, `value` is ignored and should be null.
-Rot and the bitwise operations only apply to integers and booleans.
-* `MAP(operation)`: Apply any operation to all elements of an array (or all characters in a string). `operation` is any operation created by these constructors.

-The JOT model is a superset of the model you need for basic plain text concurrent editing.
-That is, it includes the entire text editing model in the SPLICE operations plus it adds new operations for non-string data structures.

-Note that some operations (DEL) require passing the value being modified before the modification took place (i.e. what the value was before the operation).

-(Also note that interally PUT and REM are subcases of SET that use a special value to signal the absense of an object property.)
+(Note that interally `PUT` and `REM` are subcases of SET that use a special value to signal the absense of an object property.)

 Transformations